-GOP Sen. Rand Paul blocks bill to boost 9/11 victims fund
+GOP Sen. Rand Paul slows bill to boost 9/11 victims fund

-WASHINGTON (AP) — Republican Sen. Rand Paul on Wednesday blocked a bipartisan bill that would ensure a victims’ compensation fund related to the Sept.
+WASHINGTON (AP) — Republican Sen. Rand Paul on Wednesday blocked fast-track approval of a bipartisan bill that would ensure a victims’ compensation fund related to the Sept.
 11 attacks never runs out of money.

-Paul objected to a request by Sen. Kirsten Gillibrand, D-N.Y., to approve the bill by unanimous consent, which would fast-track approval.
+Paul objected to a request by Sen. Kirsten Gillibrand, D-N.Y., to approve the bill by unanimous consent.

 Paul, R-Ky., questioned the bill’s 70-year time frame and said any new spending should be offset by corresponding cuts.
 The government already faces a $22 trillion debt, a figure that grows every year, Paul said.